PBorocz/raindrop-io-py/README.md

 ## Status

-As the API layer is based on a fork of an existing package, it's reasonably stable (as of this writing, only one minor enhancement is envisioned)

-However, the command-line interface (CLI) is brand new and lacking tests.
-Thus, it's probably **NOT** ready for serious use yet.
+As the API layer is based on a fork of an existing package, it's reasonably stable.
+However, the command-line interface (CLI) is brand new (and lacking tests, ie. "works for me!" ;-).

 ## Requirements